s3midetnov/CurriculumVitae/README.md

 - Pafos, Cyprus
 - I was developing the official library in the Arend language.
 I formalized different results in algebra and homotopy type theory, including following.
 - Formalized Eckmann-Hilton argument, Eilenberg-Maclane spaces, Homologies of types.
 - Formalized automorphisms of groups, Schur's Lemma, Maschke's Lemma, Group actions characterizations.
-(Some of these results are in the \href{https://arend-lang.github.io/2024/07/05/Arend-1.10.0-released.html}{1.10 release})
+(Some of these results are in the \href{https://arend-lang.github.io/2024/07/05/Arend-1.10.0-released.html}{1.10 release}).

 ## IPONWEB (acquired by Criteo), Machine Learning Intern